bids-standard/bids-specification/src/03-modality-agnostic-files.md

 Each neural recording *file* SHOULD be described by exactly one row.
-Some recordings consist of multiple parts, that span several files, for example through `echo-`, `part-`, or `split-` entities.
+Some recordings consist of multiple parts, that span several files, for example through `echo-`, `part-`, or `split-` entities, or due to the file format such as in the BrainVision (`.vhdr`, `.vmrk`, `.eeg`) or EEGLAB (`.set`, `.fdt`) formats.
-Such recordings MUST be documented with one row per file.
+Recordings with multiple parts MUST be documented with one row per file.
+It is RECOMMENDED that if the multiple parts of a recording stem solely from the file format, that file is listed, which would also be passed to software functions for reading (for example `.vhdr` for BrainVision and `.set` for EEGLAB).

 <!-- This block generates a columns table.
 The definitions of these fields can be found in